Endometriosis Specialist in Henderson, NV

 Endometriosis affects one in 10 women in the United States, according to the Endometriosis Foundation of America.
-At Horizon Women’s Health we are Henderson and the surrounding Las Vegas area’s experts in alleviating pain and improving quality of life in women with endometriosis associated pain.
+At Horizon Women’s Health we are Henderson and South Las Vegas area’s experts in alleviating pain and improving quality of life in women with endometriosis associated pain.
 We are experienced in diagnosing and treating endometriosis and offer effective treatments and testing methods, including pelvic laparoscopies, transvaginal ultrasounds, and pelvic exams.
-Our surgical approach of radical resection has helped women in Las Vegas and surrounding areas achieve a pain free life.
+Our surgical approach of radical resection has helped women in Henderson and surrounding areas achieve a pain free life.

-Typically the inner lining of the uterus is shed with each menstrual cycle.
-Endometriosis is a condition that occurs in women when the inner uterus lining starts to grow outside of the uterus, behind the uterus, on the bowels, or on the bladder.
-This results in the appearance of endometrial tissue outside of the uterus, which causes pelvic pain.
-Endometriosis is most commonly diagnosed among women in their 30s and 40s, but the onset of the condition typically starts during reproductive years.
+Typically, the inner lining of the uterus is shed with each menstrual cycle.
+Endometriosis is a condition that occurs in women when tissues similar to those of the inner uterine lining start to grow outside of the uterus, behind the uterus, on the bowels, or on the bladder.
+This results in the appearance of abnormal tissue growth throughout the pelvis, which causes intense pressure and pain in this region of the body.
+Endometriosis is most commonly diagnosed among women in their 30s and 40s, but the onset of the condition typically starts during standard reproductive years.

 One of our women’s healthcare specialists can help diagnose your symptoms as endometriosis and determine the best treatment for you.